If you’re approaching retirement and at least part-own your home, it could be your biggest asset.

 Equity release can help you unlock some of the cash tied up in your home, without you having to move out.
+You can even remain in it until you go into long-term care or until you pass away – and still be a full homeowner (with certain types of equity release).

 - What is equity release?